montequercus/MBT-sim/README.md

 # Introduction
 The goal of these examples is to show how model-based testing (MBT) can be applied to a simulation model.
+Three test packages for three simple simulation models have been developed for a thesis project on this topic.
+The thesis report can be found [here](https://repository.tudelft.nl/islandora/object/uuid:7a6ee58b-af74-450a-a54b-8511aae898e6?collection=education).

-This document describes the required software to run the examples, how to install them, and what potential problems there are.
+This documentation describes the required software to run the examples, how to install them, and what potential problems there are.

 The open-source testing framework [AltWalker](https://altom.gitlab.io/altwalker/altwalker/) is used for model-based testing.
 It can run tests that are written in Python using the [unittest](https://docs.python.org/3/library/unittest.html) package.
 AltWalker uses GraphWalker to generate test paths.
 [GraphWalker](http://graphwalker.github.io/) is an open-source software package written in Java.